-The Shenandoah County Department of Emergency Communications (DEC) ensures the effective delivery of routine and emergency calls for service to all Shenandoah County public safety entities.
+The Shenandoah County Emergency Communications Center (ECC) ensures the effective delivery of routine and emergency calls for service to all Shenandoah County public safety entities.

 For information about 9-1-1, download the Making 9-1-1 Work For You brochure.

 The ECC serves as the PSAP (Public Safety Answering Point) for all 911 emergency and non-emergency requests for assistance in Shenandoah County.
 The Communications Center is staffed with 18 full-time and 2 part-time Public Safety Communication Officers, along with several support staff members.

 Want to receive alerts for dangerous weather and other emergencies?
 Shenandoah County has partnered with CodeRED Community Notification.
 If you’re interested in signing up for alerts, visit the enrollment page.

 Shenandoah County offers an additional service available for the safety of their citizens and those passing through.
 Currently, it is possible to use certain wireless telephone services to send a text message to 911.
 Text-to-911 is the ability to send a “short message” (SMS) to 911; meaning in such areas if you are unable to make a voice 911 call, you can type your message on your wireless phone and send it to a 911 operator.
 However, even where Text-to-911 is available if you are safely able to call, do so; our dispatchers are trained to listen to background noises and voice inflections, but if you are in a situation where you are unable to call, text us.
 Texting during an emergency could be helpful if you are deaf, hard of hearing, have a speech disability, or if a voice call to 911 might otherwise be dangerous or impossible.